-As a vocalist, Mr. Tufts returned to the stage as Goro in Main Street Opera’s production of Madama Butterfly in September 2015.
-In 2013 he sang in Chicago Opera Initiative's sold-out performances of American opera scenes, where he charmed audiences with his comical yet sinister portrayal of Dr. Gregg (aptly named!) in Douglas Moore's Gallantry.
+As a vocalist, Mr. Tufts returned to the stage as Goro in Main Street Opera’s production of Madama Butterfly and he sang in Chicago Opera Initiative's sold-out performances of American opera scenes, where he charmed audiences with his comical yet sinister portrayal of Dr. Gregg (aptly named!) in Douglas Moore's Gallantry.
 He has sung with the Grant Park Chorus as part of their 50th Anniversary season, the Cincinnati College-Conservatory of Music Summer Programs, the Commonwealth Opera of Western Massachusetts, and the Colorado College Vocal Arts Symposium, performing in a variety of venues in Chicago, New York, Cincinnati, Colorado Springs, and Italy (Florence and Mercatello sul Metauro).

-A multi-talented performing artist, in the past Mr. Tufts has sung musical theatre, played several flavors of clarinets and saxophones in wind ensembles, mellophone in the UMass Minuteman Marching Band, and in one concert he alternated between playing clarinet, celesta, and performing as the featured vocal soloist with the UMass Symphonic Band on Bernard Rogers' Three Japanese Dances.
+A multi-talented performing artist, in the past Mr. Tufts has sung musical theatre, played several flavors of clarinets and saxophones in wind ensembles, mellophone in the UMass Minuteman Marching Band, and in one concert he alternated between playing clarinet, celesta, and performing as the featured vocal soloist with the UMass Symphonic Band on Bernard Rogers's Three Japanese Dances.
 He also performed for several summers as part of the Rebel Shakespeare Company, dedicated to staging Shakespeare's plays in the parks of Boston's North Shore.

 Pursuing an interest in chamber music, Mr. Tufts founded the Nuvole Ensemble, a Chicago-based chamber group dedicated to bringing the intimacy of chamber music to the greater Chicago area while collaborating with arts institutions throughout Chicagoland.
 The ensemble has collaborated with Main Street Opera for productions of Lucia di Lammermoor, Madama Butterfly, and Falstaff.
 As a collaborative pianist he has performed 4-handed piano versions of selected Brahms Hungarian Dances, and J. Strauss's polka, Unter Donner und Blitz as part of American Chamber Opera's production of Die Fledermaus.
 During his time at UMass he sang with the Percussion Ensemble, performing contemporary American composer Mark Danciger's The King of Snow for voice, marimba, and flute, and he conducted several premiers of student compositions written for chamber orchestra.
 In an effort to reach a wider audience, he has performed in numerous non-traditional venues such as pubs, senior living facilities, libraries, art galleries, schools, cultural centers, and public parks.